Last updated

 Bannerflow and feeds

 Bannerflow has promoted the use of feeds in display ads from the very beginning.
 It’s because of its founders first hand experience of using data feeds that Bannerflow makes the easy integration of feeds a priority.
 According to Bannerflow co-founder Daniel Jacobsson, “creating a data feed requires a lot of work per banner.
-If a company’s not using a platform like Bannerflow, it’s complex process extracting data from a protected API”.
+If a company’s not using a platform like Bannerflow, it’s a complex process extracting data from a protected API”.
 Bannerflow acts as a facilitator of the data feed, making it a hell of a lot easier for brands using feeds.

 Conclusion